Ouranosinc/Magpie/docs/configuration.rst

     .. versionadded:: 3.13

-    Path to a `Mako Template`_ file providing custom email format to send an email to the :term:`Pending User` that initially requested the user registration to notify them of that their submitted user registration request was declined by the administrator following approval process.
+    Path to a `Mako Template`_ file providing custom email format to send an email to the :term:`Pending User` that initially submitted the user registration to notify them of that their user registration request was declined by the administrator following approval process.

+    The default template provides details about available template arguments.

 .. _config_webhook: